Your journey at a glance

 Visitors to Damaraland can view one of its more unusual habitats – the Petrified Forest, which dates back millions of years and offers a haunting landscape of gigantic fossilised trees, some up to 30 metres (100ft) in length.

-Walking along the Damaraland desert Day 7
+Activities in Damaraland Day 7

 Transfer to Etosha National Park Day 8

 Today’s route takes you northeast towards Etosha National Park, travelling via the farming centres of Khorixas and Outjo, with a stop at the fascinating Petrified Forest along the way.
-Just south of the Etosha National Park you will enter the private Ongava Game Reserve and enjoy wildlife sightings as you drive way through the reserve
+Just south of the Etosha National Park you will enter the private Ongava Game Reserve and enjoy wildlife sightings as you drive way through the reserve to the accommodation of your choice.
+If time allow, your guide will take you into on your first game drive in the Etosha National Park this afternoon, returning to camp just before the park gates close at sunset.

 Overnight in Etosha National Park Day 8 - 9